dgerod/rosplan_pytools/README.md

   set_postconditions()
 ```

 An action can also fail by raising an exception.
-Rosplan will handle that and trigger a replan
+ROSPlan will handle that and trigger a replan
 ```
 @planner.planner_action
 def talk(msg, loc):